oduold/supermarket-demo-inventory/README.md

 ## Introduction

-This is a minimal feature implementation of an sample inventory system.
+This is a minimal feature implementation of a sample inventory system.

 A store receives items into
 the store, releases items to the supermarket floor for selling and returns spoilt items to vendors.